MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sql-tutorial.md

    ![Screenshot that shows configuring scheduled refresh.](./media/service-gateway-sql-tutorial/configure-scheduled-refresh.png)

    > [!NOTE]
-   > You can configure up to eight daily time slots if your dataset is on shared capacity, or 48 time slots on Power BI Premium.
+   > You can configure up to eight daily time slots if your semantic model is on shared capacity, or 48 time slots on Power BI Premium.

 4. Leave the checkbox under **Send refresh failure notifications to** set to **Dataset owner**, and select **Apply**.

-Now that you've configured a refresh schedule, Power BI refreshes your dataset at the next scheduled time, within a margin of 15 minutes.
+Now that you've configured a refresh schedule, Power BI refreshes your semantic model at the next scheduled time, within a margin of 15 minutes.

 ## Do an on-demand refresh